How to Find Out What Kind of Dog You Have

 While many people like to know “what kind of dog is that?” just to satisfy their curiosity, dog breed designations have also been used in an attempt to predict future behavior, match pets to families, find lost dogs, and even to restrict the ownership of certain types of dogs.

-Dogs come in all shapes and sizes, and frequently without pedigrees to describe their heritage.
-The breeds of dogs with unknown or mixed-breed lineages are frequently guessed based on their physical appearance, but it is not known how accurate these visual breed assessments are.
+Dogs come in all shapes and sizes, and frequently without pedigrees to describe their breed or heritage.
+The identities of dogs with unknown or mixed-breed lineages are frequently guessed based on their physical appearance, but it is not known how accurate these canine visual breed assessments are.

 More than 5,000 dog experts, including breeders, trainers, groomers, veterinarians, shelter staff, rescuers, and others completed the survey.
 You are invited to view pictures of the 100 dogs in our study, their actual DNA breed results, and what our survey participants guessed their breeds were.
 Maybe you’ll see a photo that looks like your own special pup!